imammaulana24/sql-retail-analysis/README.md

 Calculated total company sales and profit to understand overall business performance.

 ### **2. Profit by Region**
-Compared sales and profit across regions to identify the most profitable and least profitable regions.
+Analyzed sales and profit across different regions to identify the highest and lowest performing regions.

 ### **3. Average Discount by Region**
 Analyzed discount behavior in each region to investigate potential impacts on profitability.